mohitpai/journey-optimizer.en/help/using/create-push.md

 Two options are available.
 You can:

-*  Click on the **[!UICONTROL Add media]** button to select an asset in **[!DNL Adobe Experience Manager Assets Essentials]**.
+*  Use the **[!UICONTROL Add media]** button to select an asset in **[!DNL Adobe Experience Manager Assets Essentials]**.

     Learn how to use **[!DNL Adobe Experience Manager Assets Essentials]** in [this page](assets-essentials.md).

-* Or enter the URL of the media by clicking on the **[!UICONTROL Add media]** field.
-In that case, you can add personalization.
+* Or enter the URL of the media in the **[!UICONTROL Add media]** field.
+In that case, you can add personalization to the URL.

 Once added, the media displays on the right of the notification body.

 ## Add buttons {#add-buttons-push}

-You can create an actionable notification by adding buttons to your push content.
+Create an actionable notification by adding buttons to your push content.

 If the device screen is locked, these buttons are not displayed: only the the **Title** and the **Message** of the notification are visible.
 If their device is unlocked, recipients will see the buttons.

-In the iOS version, you can add up to 4 buttons.
-In the Android version, you can add up to 3 buttons.
+In the iOS version, you can add up to four buttons.
+In the Android version, you can add up to three buttons.

 >[!NOTE]
 >
 >For iOS, use the **[!UICONTROL iOS category]** field to associate actions with a notification category.

-Click **[!UICONTROL Add button]** to define settings: the label and associated action.
+1. Use the **[!UICONTROL Add button]** to define settings: the label and associated action.
 Possible actions are the same as for [on-click behavior](#on-click-behavior).

-Click **[!UICONTROL Expand view]** to preview your personalized buttons.
+1. Use the **[!UICONTROL Expand view]** icon under the central preview image to preview your personalized buttons.

 ![](assets/push_buttons.png)